rpriven/western-occult-magick/README.md

 # western-occult-magick

-This repository is for helping you to learn about yourself and the world using the four basic occult sciences of the Western Mystery Tradition which has its roots in Egypt:
+This repository is for helping you to learn about yourself and the world (micro- and macro-cosm) using the four basic occult sciences of the
+Western Mystery Tradition which has its roots in Egypt:

 - Tarot